 The members of EFNA shall be European patient support organisations that uphold aims similar to those of EFNA and that are legally constituted following the laws and customs of their country of origin.
-There are 3 categories of EFNA members: voting members (“VM”), non-voting members (“NVM”), and special members.
+There are 4 categories of EFNA members: Voting members (“VM”), Provisional Members (“PM”), Observers and Honorary Members (“HM”).

-- Each member organisation shall nominate an appropriate, well qualified, representative of their organisation as their EFNA delegate and who shall represent its organisation in EFNA and, in particular, at the General Assembly.
+- Each VM shall nominate an appropriate, well qualified, representative of their organisation as their EFNA delegate and who shall represent its organisation in EFNA and, in particular, at the General Assembly.
 Criteria for this representative may be drawn up at the discretion of the Board and included in the Membership Policy.

-- The removal of a member may be proposed by the Board, after having heard, or given the opportunity to be heard, any observations of the member concerned.
-The final decision to require a member to leave the association shall be taken by the General Assembly, by a two thirds majority of the VM attending or being represented by proxy.
-Such decision may, inter alia, be proposed and decided if a member fails to pay its annual dues or if it no longer fulfils the stated requirements for membership.
+- The removal of a member may be proposed by the Board if they no longer fulfil the stated requirements for membership, including the payment of the membership fee.
+The final decision to require a member to leave the association shall be taken by the General Assembly, by a two thirds majority of the VM attending or being represented by proxy – having heard, or given the opportunity to be heard, any observations of the member concerned.

 - Any member which is liquidated, de-registered or ceases to exist as a legal entity or who no longer belongs to the association has no rights to any part the funds of EFNA.

 - Membership fees shall be determined each year by the General Assembly on the proposal of the Board but shall not exceed the amount of 2000 euros per year.

 - Members shall have no personal liability for the financial obligations of the association, without prejudice of article 3, §2, article 11 and article 26septies of the law of June 27, 1921’.

 Article IV- General Assembly

 - The General Assembly possesses all powers to permit the realisation of the objectives of the association.
 It shall be composed of the VM.
-NVM and specialmembers may attend the General Assembly in a consultative capacity but not vote.
+Observer, Provisional and Honorary Members may attend the General Assembly in a consultative capacity but not vote.

 - The following are reserved to the competence of the General Assembly: